claymfischer/ontogeny/README.md

 `$ cat file.txt | grep pattern1 | highlight stdin pattern2 pattern3 | less -R`

-> Adding multiple files will filter to only lines containing all the patterns.
+> Note: adding multiple files will **filter** to only lines containing all the patterns.

 ---